-- Phase: Phase difference between two edges - Skew: Time of source A edge minus time of nearest source B edge - FRFR: The time between the first rising edge of source A and the following first rising edge of source B at the middle threshold - FRFF: The time between the first rising edge of source A and the following first falling edge of source B at the middle threshold

-- FFFR: The time between the first falling edge of source A and the following first rising edge of source B at the middle threshold - FFFF: The time between the first falling edge of source A and the following first falling edge of source B at the middle threshold - FRLR: The time between the first rising edge of source A and the last rising edge of source B at the middle threshold - FRLF: The time between the first rising edge of source A and the last falling edge of source B at the middle threshold - FFLR: The time between the first falling edge of source A and the last rising edge of source B at the middle threshold - FFLF: The time between the first falling edge of source A and the last falling edge of source B at the middle threshold - Tsu@R: Data setup time before the clock rising edge - Tsu@F: Data setup time before the clock falling edge - Th@R: Data hold time after the clock rising edge - Th@F: Data hold time after the clock falling edge
+- FRFR: The time between the first rising edge of source A and the following first rising edge of source B at the middle threshold - FRFF: The time between the first rising edge of source A and the following first falling edge of source B at the middle threshold - FFFR: The time between the first falling edge of source A and the following first rising edge of source B at the middle threshold - FFFF: The time between the first falling edge of source A and the following first falling edge of source B at the middle threshold - FRLR: The time between the first rising edge of source A and the last rising edge of source B at the middle threshold - FRLF: The time between the first rising edge of source A and the last falling edge of source B at the middle threshold - FFLR: The time between the first falling edge of source A and the last rising edge of source B at the middle threshold - FFLF: The time between the first falling edge of source A and the last falling edge of source B at the middle threshold - Tsu@R: Data setup time before the clock rising edge - Tsu@F: Data setup time before the clock falling edge - Th@R: Data hold time after the clock rising edge - Th@F: Data hold time after the clock falling edge

-16.4 Trend
+18.4 Trend

-After adding a measurement parameter, a Trend can be used to observe the long-term change of the selected measurement value over time.
+After adding a measurement parameter, a Trend can be used to observe the

 - A. Measurement parameter display area

 - B. Trend plot display area

 - C. Extend the range of time.
-Click it to expand the time range.
+Touch it to expand the time range.

 - D. Current value

 - E. Maximum value

 - F. Minimum value

 - G. Average value

 - H. Reset statistics

-Click Reset Statistics in the measure dialog box, or click the symbol in the statistics display area to clear and restart statistics.
+Press the Clear Sweeps button or touch Reset Statistics in the measure dialog box, or touch the symbol in the statistics display area to clear and restart statistics.

-16.5 Track
+18.5 Track